 5. Piru Queen Palm

-Syagrus romanzoffiana, aka the Piru Queen Palm, can be 50 feet tall.
-They typically blossom during summer.
-When planting them, no matter a seedling or a seed is being planted, the soil should be acidic.
-Acidic soil will make sure that the tree will not die of mineral deficiencies.
-Piru Queen dies of such problems if they get cultivated in alkaline soil.
+Syagrus romanzoffiana, also known as the Piru Queen Palm, can reach heights of up to 50 feet tall.
+The palm tree typically blossoms during summer.
+When planting it, no matter whether a seedling or a seed, the soil should be acidic to keep the tree from dying of mineral deficiencies.
+Otherwise, the tree can die from lack of minerals or when cultivated in alkaline soil.

-If they get cultivated in an extremely hot area, you need to make sure to provide additional attention during the parched season.
-Because these trees do not grow well without enough water.
+Again, if you’re cultivating them in an extremely hot area, ensure to provide additional attention during the parched season, as they do not grow well without enough water.
 They thrive naturally in moister areas.

 6. Adonidia Palms